cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 Python
 ^^^^^^^^^
 Version python3 is required.
-In some Linux distributions, it has been seen not all the python required packages are included by default, like pyyaml.
+In some Linux distributions, it has been noticed that not all the python required packages are included by default, like pyyaml.
-In such cases, install the missing packages according to the error messages when running the test-suite.
+In such cases, please install the missing packages according to the error messages when running the Test-Suite.

 1.4 Download and preparation
 ==========================================
-Clone repository
+Cloning repository
 ^^^^^^^^^^^^^^^^^^^^^^^
-Clone the repository as follows and cd into it:
+Please clone the repository as follows and cd into it:

 .. code-block:: console